Exploring selection biases in FRB dispersion-galaxy cross-correlations with magnetohydrodynamical simulations: Preliminaries and Methods

 where $\Delta \chi_i$ is the comoving length of the ray in the $i$th cubic bin, accounting for ``partial intersections''. \end{enumerate} By computing the cumulative line-of-sight \ac{DM}, we only have to ray trace once for each pixel of each sky region.
 Then, we can compute the \ac{DM} of an \ac{FRB} placed within a sky region at an arbitrary $z < 0.4$ via interpolation with the radial coordinate.
 We choose the same observer position for all sky regions, which is the lowest density region of the simulation box as our origin, since the binning of the simulation box wipes out nearby structures.
 Effectively, this is an explicit removal of any galactic contribution to the \ac{DM}, corresponding to the assumption that the Milky Way \ac{DM} is known and can be subtracted in a real survey.

 Finally, the \ac{DM}-galaxy cross-correlation requires a catalog of foreground galaxies.
 Because there are far fewer galaxies than simulation particles, it is not necessary to bin the galaxy map as we did for electrons.
 IllustrisTNG provides galaxies in the form of a ``group catalog" at each snapshots, containing a list of halos and subhalos.
 Galaxies are taken to be subhalos flagged as galaxies (``\texttt{SubhaloFlag=0}") with nontrivial stellar content ($M_g < 0$).
+Note that while this results in a halo mass cutoff that is lower than realistic, imposing realistic apparent magnitude cuts to our mock galaxy catalog was not found to significantly change our results, with only a modest increase in the error bars.

-We build the light cone of galaxies in a similar fashion as our ray tracing procedure, stacking simulation boxes and evolving the cone in tomographic slices corresponding to each snapshot.
+With the same simulation volume as the \ac{DM} map, we build the light cone of galaxies in a similar fashion as our ray tracing procedure, stacking simulation boxes and evolving the cone in tomographic slices corresponding to each snapshot.
 We identify the redshift range each snapshot, computed as the halfway point (in comoving distance) to neighboring snapshots.
 Then, for each snapshot $i$, we create a galaxy catalog corresponding to that slice by taking all galaxies with $\chi(z_{\min, i}) \leq|\vec{x}_g - \vec{x}_\text{obs}| < \chi(z_{\max, i})$, where $\vec{x}_g$ and $\vec{x}_\text{obs}$ are the positions of the galaxy and observer, respectively.
 We save the galaxies' center-of-mass coordinates, along with other properties retrieved from IllustrisTNG (stellar mass, \ac{SFR}, and $g$-band absolute magnitude), from which we straightforwardly compute the projected sky position and apparent magnitude.
 The end product is a catalog of galaxies within the cone of each sky region up to a maximum redshift.

 Combined, these tools enable generic studies of realistic \ac{FRB} surveys.
 In particular, we now use this framework to study potential systematics in the \ac{DM}-galaxy cross-correlation in realistic \ac{FRB} and galaxy surveys.